Free self-hosted Pokémon TCG collection manager

 Where does pricing data come from?

-PokéCollector uses TCGdex data, including Cardmarket EUR and TCGPlayer USD pricing when that public data is available.
+PokéCollector uses TCGdex data, including Cardmarket EUR and TCGPlayer USD pricing when public data is available, and labels fallback sources when needed.

 Can multiple people use it?